 So, the moral of the story is that low volume ETFs shouldn’t be automatically dismissed from the get-go.
 While investors will often have to pay a few basis points more thanks to the bid ask spread, the product will still be easily tradable so long as its underlying securities are sufficiently liquid.

 As a result, the next time you see an interesting low volume ETF, take a closer look at its holdings and current spread instead of immediately crossing it off of your list.
 The ETF may not be as off-limits and as impossible to trade into as you may have initially thought before you understood the truth about the low volume ETF world.
 [The article ends here]

 Remember it is the liquidity of the underlying stocks in an ETF that have the greatest impact on liquidity.
 However, some do not have the time or desire to check the specific holdings in an ETF.
 There is also the problem of the spread between bid and ask.
 To get good execution, you want that spread to be narrow.

-Thus, our filter helps most of the time, but it is not infallible.
-Therefore, we suggest that you chart an ETF before you purchase it.
+We suggest that you chart an ETF before you purchase it.
 Put the volume on your chart and see if it is typically enough to meet your requirements.
-Note if there are any recent volume spikes that enabled the ETF to make it past our screen.
-A one-day spike in price can make an ETF look like it is actively traded even though that is not the case.
-Therefore, it is your responsibility to check the daily trading volume of an ETF, or of any stock for that matter, to determine whether or not it is a suitable investment for you.
+It is your responsibility to check the daily trading volume of an ETF, or of any stock for that matter, to determine whether or not it is a suitable investment for you.